 How does GGML handle Large Language Models (LLMs)?

-GGML is also optimized for different architectures, including x86 architectures utilizing AVX / AVX2 intrinsics, and offers web support via WebAssembly and WASM SIMD.
-It has no third-party dependencies and zero memory allocations during runtime, which can contribute to its performance.
+GGML supports 16-bit float and integer quantization, including 4-bit, 5-bit, and 8-bit, and features built-in optimization algorithms like ADAM and L-BFGS.
+It's optimized for various architectures, including x86 with AVX / AVX2 intrinsics, and offers web support via WebAssembly and WASM SIMD.
+GGML operates without third-party dependencies and avoids memory allocations during runtime, contributing to its performance.

 How does GGML work with other libraries?